erinszabo/project-6/README.md

 		* PUT `http://API:PORT/api/brevet/ID` should update brevet with id `ID` with object in request.

 * `brevets/` copied from completed project 5.
-	* Replace every database related code in `brevets/` with calls to the new API.
+	* Every database related code in `brevets/` is replaced with calls to the new API.
-		* Remember: AutoGrader will ensure there is NO CONNECTION between `brevets` and `db` services. `brevets` should only operate through `api` and still function the way it did in project 5.
-		* Hint: Submit should send a POST request to the API to insert, Display should send a GET request, and display the last entry.
-	* Remove `config.py` and adjust `flask_brevets.py` to use the `PORT` and `DEBUG` values specified in env variables (see `docker-compose.yml`).

-* Update README.md with API documentation added.

-As always you'll turn in your `credentials.ini` through Canvas.
+	* Now `env.` is used exclusivly and `config.py` has been removed

 ## Authors